Most people first hear about Ehlers-Danlos Syndrome (EDS) as a collagen disorder. That is a useful starting point, but it is not the whole map.

 - Vascular EDS (vEDS): The most severe and life-threatening phenotype, caused by a defect in type III collagenβthe protein supporting the walls of blood vessels and hollow organs (e.g., the intestines and uterus), placing patients at high risk for spontaneous aneurysms and arterial ruptures.

-- Hypermobile EDS (hEDS): The most prevalent connective tissue disorder globally.
-This subtype features widespread joint instability, chronic musculoskeletal pain, and a heavily documented comorbidity with autonomic dysfunction (dysautonomia) and immunological activation.
+- Hypermobile EDS (hEDS): The most commonly diagnosed EDS subtype.
+This subtype features widespread joint instability, chronic musculoskeletal pain, and frequent overlap with autonomic dysfunction (including POTS-like physiology) and mast-cell-related symptoms.

 The Clinical Reality of Joint Instability